jbuerman/Maritime-Shipping-Competition-AAMAS2025/tournament.md

 The first three teams according to the average tournament ranking will receive a certificate and a cash prize.
 The overall winner will receive £500, the runner-up will receive £300 and the team placing third will receive £100.

-Additionally, the winner of the *most interesting strategy agent* prize will receive £100.
+Additionally, the team with the *most interesting strategy agent* prize will receive £100.

 ## Most Interesting Strategy Agent Prize